What Are the Different Types of Property Investment?

 As the name suggests, holiday lets are properties that are let out to people on a short-term basis by providing a place for them to stay during a holiday or trip.

-These properties can come in many forms and are often rented out during the peak travel seasons, such as in the summer.
+Short-term rental properties can come in many forms and are often rented out during the peak travel seasons, such as in the summer.
 However, some city-centre properties may see high traffic all year round.

 Pros of This Type of Investment Property